What Is Delta 11 THC?

 16. Which is stronger: delta 9 or delta 11?

-We still have practically zero hard data regarding the effects and potency of delta 11, but anecdotal reports indicate that this variant is considerably stronger than delta 9.
+The effects and potency of delta 11 are still largely unknown, but anecdotal reports indicate that this variant is considerably stronger than delta 9.
 While the delta 9 form of THC is already considered to be quite potent, we’ve known for decades that it isn’t the strongest form of THC.

 The mid-20th century Edgewood Arsenal experiments resulted in a variety of synthetic cannabinoid chimeras that eventually led to the development of the modern-day monstrosities K2 and Spice.
 More recently, scientists have discovered natural super-cannabinoids like THCP, and it appears that delta 11 may also be in the category of “THC+.”
 Compared on the same scale we used above, here’s how delta 9 and delta 11 would theoretically shape up: